Frequently Asked Questions

 Can faculty and staff request travel?

-Through at least October 30, 2020, the College is allowing only essential Citadel-related travel for faculty and staff.
-Requests for essential travel must be reviewed and approved by both the Dean/Director and Provost/VP.
+The College is allowing only essential Citadel-related travel for faculty and staff.
+Requests for essential travel must be reviewed and approved by both the Dean/Director and Provost/VP

 Have a question that wasn’t answered above?
 Ask a question